anon-blue/anon.blue/README.txt

                                                                 tt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some 10101010011010101010101010101101010101010101010101heavy methamphetamine user.
-Co uld be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
+Co uld be in the Traverse City /  24nta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)
                                    ALERT!Tre Wayne Gage Jose Pierce.
 Wanted by t he Michigan State Police Post for theft & child molestation, he is possibly arme